-During the past year, the Bank continued to direct substantial resources towards the delivery or completion of a number of large and complex multi-year projects.
-These include the Next Generation Banknotes project with the final denomination (\$100 note) issued in October 2020, and the completion of a refresh of core payments settlement infrastructure that delivers increased system resilience and processing throughput.
+During the past year, the Reserve Bank continued to direct substantial resources towards the delivery or completion of a number of large and complex multi-year projects.
+These include constructing a third data centre in Canberra for the Bank's most critical systems to enhance our data resilience, and modernising the media publishing system to reduce the risk of problems related to publishing the cash rate.
 Successfully completing and embedding these projects will ensure high-quality services are maintained for the Bank's clients and the Australian public.
-Project risks are carefully managed so that adequate resources are available, nominated project deadlines are met and change management is effective.
+Project risks are managed so that adequate resources are available, nominated project deadlines are met and change management is effective.
 Project steering committees play an important role in overseeing the management of these risks.

 The Reserve Bank manages risks related to the handling of confidential and sensitive information and, in particular, ensuring that there are no unintended disclosures.
-While the primary focus is on ensuring that sufficient controls exist to prevent a breach occurring, the risk and control framework also seeks to ensure that the Bank would respond appropriately if one were to occur.
-The Bank has completed the implementation of the Australian Government's 'Digital Continuity 2020 Policy'.
-The National Archives of Australia has released a new policy - 'Building Trust in the Public Record' - which seeks to ensure that agencies manage their information assets with appropriate governance, fit-for-purpose processes and systems, and reduced risk.
+While the primary focus is on ensuring that sufficient controls exist to prevent a breach occurring, the risk and control framework also seeks to ensure the Bank would respond appropriately if a breach were to occur.

-The Bank does not tolerate dishonest or fraudulent behaviour and is committed to deterring and preventing such behaviour.
+The Reserve Bank does not tolerate dishonest or fraudulent behaviour and is committed to deterring and preventing such behaviour.
 It takes a very serious approach to cases, or suspected cases, of fraud.
 All staff involved in financial dealing have well-defined limits to their authority to take risks or otherwise commit the Bank.
-These arrangements are further enhanced by the separation of front-back- and middle-office functions, where staff involved in trading, settlement and reconciliation activity remain physically apart and have separate reporting lines.
+These arrangements are further enhanced by the separation of front-, back- and middle-office functions, where staff involved in trading, settlement and reconciliation activity remain physically apart and have separate reporting lines.
 For non-trading activities, several layers of fraud control are in place.
 A clear decision-making hierarchy, separation of duties and physical controls over systems and information have been established and are subject to regular review.
 Ongoing training and awareness programs are also conducted; the Bank requires all staff to undertake fraud awareness training.
 The Bank has arrangements in place for staff and members of the public to report concerns anonymously.
 All concerns are fully investigated.
-During 2020/21, there were no reported instances of fraud by employees.
+During 2021/22, there were no reported instances of fraud by employees.